Welcome to the RISC survey site

 How do you choose between CURE and RISC?

-Faculty are invited to access the faculty forms in both surveys (there is no password) and note the different categories of items they can evaluate (CURE is available on another webpage under Prof. Lopatto's name).
+Faculty are invited to access the faculty forms in both surveys (there is no password) and note the different categories of items they can evaluate.
 CURE is focused on the use of "research-like" experiences in the course.
 RISC overlaps with CURE but includes additional items of interest to faculty who are exploring integrated or interdisciplinary courses.